onepwnman/onepwnman.github.io/_posts/2023-09-27-SOMEIP-Fuzzing2.md

   - "vsomeip-in-10-minutes" : https://github.com/COVESA/vsomeip/wiki/vsomeip-in-10-minutes#prep
 ---

-In the previous [post](https://onepwnman.github.io/SOMEIP-Fuzzing), we learned about the SOME/IP protocol for fuzzing the SOME/IP protocol, and how the SOME/IP header is structured and how payload serialization works.
-We also said that the SOME/IP-SD protocol is used to obtain the information that goes into the SOME/IP header.
-From now on, let's take a look at what the SOME/IP-SD protocol is and how the SOME/IP-SD protocol is used when fuzzing the SOME/IP protocol.
+In the previous [post](https://onepwnman.github.io/SOMEIP-Fuzzing), we learned what is SOME/IP protocol and how the SOME/IP header is structured and how payload serialization works.
+We also talk about that the SOME/IP-SD protocol is used to obtain the information that goes into the SOME/IP header.
+From now on, let's take a look at what the SOME/IP-SD protocol is and how to make use of SOME/IP-SD protocol to fuzz SOME/IP protocol.

 <br>
 ## What is SOME/IP-SD Protocol?